 Known for its amazing views down to the Bay of Salerno, Ravello is second only to Amalfi as being a summer retreat for the very wealthy.

 For me, Ravello is for looking out at the views on a romantic break.
-It’s not a high-summer, hit the beach each afternoon kind of holiday, but more the kind of holiday where one day is hiking the Path of the Gods, another is sailing to Capri, another is discovering the lemon orchards around Sorrento, another is wandering the gardens of the villas of Ravello and it’s market – I guess it’s a more active holiday than staying on a golden stretch of beach.
+It’s not a high-summer, hit the beach each afternoon kind of holiday, but more the kind of holiday where one day is hiking the Path of the Gods, sailing to Capri, discovering the lemon orchards around Sorrento, and wandering the gardens of the villas of Ravello and it’s market – I guess it’s a more active holiday than staying on a golden stretch of beach.

 The coastal town also holds a large music festival in the summer.